brettChapman/multivis/README.md

         	- [col_linkage] : Precomputed linkage matrix for the columns from a linkage clustered distance/similarities matrix
 	- [methods](https://github.com/brettChapman//multivis/blob/master/multivis/clustermap.py#L52-L350)
 		- [set_params] : Set parameters
-			- [xLabels] : A Pandas Series for labelling the X axis of the HCH
+			- [xLabels] : A Pandas Series for labelling the X axis
-			- [yLabels] : A Pandas Series for labelling the Y axis of the HCH
+			- [yLabels] : A Pandas Series for labelling the Y axis
 			- [imageFileName] : The image file name to save to (default: 'clusterMap.png')
 			- [saveImage] : Setting to 'True' will save the image to file (default: True)
 			- [dpi] : The number of Dots Per Inch (DPI) for the image (default: 200)